sametz/chem-coding/guides/choosing_a_language.md

     return EXIT_SUCCESS;
 }
 ```
-#### When might "Python" not be the best answer?
+>#### When might "Python" not be the best answer?
+>

-The following situations can be problematic with Python, to varying degrees.
+>The following situations can be problematic with Python, to varying degrees.
+>

-- Running on multiple CPUs ("multithreading"):
+>- Running on multiple CPUs ("multithreading"):
   this is possible, but Python has the notorious
   [Global Interpreter Lock (GIL)](https://www.python.org/)
   that makes this cumbersome.
-- speed-critical applications: Python is a slow language.
+>- speed-critical applications: Python is a slow language.
   However, it can interface with faster languages.
   For example, the widely-used `numpy` libary for numerical computation
   uses Fortran libraries "under the hood",